 Choosing the right living space is essential to your academic, emotional and mental health.
 NC State offers students housing options that range from traditional residence hall living to campus-based village communities to on- and off-campus apartment complexes owned and operated by the university for upperclassmen and graduate student residents only:

 - NC State residence halls are more than just buildings, they are affordable living-and-learning centers equipped with state-of-the-art technology including computer labs, dining options and recreational amenities.
-Facilities are grouped into three campuses: East, West and Central, making it possible for you to choose a home base convenient to most of your classes.
+Facilities are grouped into three campuses: Residence Halls by Campus Location, making it possible for you to choose a home base convenient to most of your classes.

 - Living and Learning Villages are groups of residence halls devoted primarily to students who share similar academic, personal or lifestyle interests — creating on-campus communities where you can live and learn with a ready-made group of peers who share your values, priorities and interests.

 - University apartment complexes include Wolf Village Apartments, Western Manor and the all-new Wolf Ridge on Centennial Campus, plus E.S.
 King Village — an apartment community that serves NC State's married, graduate and non-traditional undergraduate population.